 The Agrarmarkt Austria is according to § 2 AMA-Law 1992, BGBI.
 Nr.
 376/1992, an arranged juridical person of the public law, whose tasks are defined in § 3.
-Pursuant to § 25 leg. cit., it is subject to the supervision of the member of the Federal Government responsible for agriculture pursuant to the Federal Ministries Act 1986, Federal Law Gazette No. 76/1986
+Pursuant to § 25 leg. cit., it is subject to the supervision of the member of the Federal Government responsible for agriculture pursuant to the Federal Ministries Act 1986, Federal Law Gazette No. 76/1986.

-Manufacturer: Agrarmarkt Austria

-Graphic/Layout: Agrarmarkt Austria; Photo credits: pixabay
+Manufacturer: Agrarmarkt Austria, Graphics/Layout: AMA, Bildnachweis: pixabay

-Rights of publishing: The published input is protected by copyright.
+Publishing rights: The published input is protected by copyright.

 All rights are reserved.
-The reprinting and evaluation of the data surveyed by the

-AGRARMARKT AUSTRIA is allowed with indication of source.
+The reprinting and evaluation of the data surveyed by the AGRARMARKT AUSTRIA is allowed with indication of source.
 All information without warranty.